 The issue is due to be debated in the Dáil later today, with a vote on the Bill expected to take place this evening.

-This article is part of Noteworthy’s upcoming investigation – THE CONSTRUCTION NETWORK – to be published in the autumn.
+This article is part of Noteworthy’s upcoming investigation – THE CONSTRUCTION NETWORK – to be published later this year.
 For this, reporter Cormac Fitzgerald is examining construction industry lobbying, including around judicial review reform.

 This investigation was proposed and funded by readers of Noteworthy, the investigative journalism platform from The Journal.
 You can support our work by submitting an investigation idea, funding a proposed project or setting up a monthly contribution HERE>>